-It is normal to have some pain around your incisions for some time after leaving the hospital.
+It is normal to have some pain around your incision for some time after leaving the hospital.
 It is important to take care of yourself, so that your incisions can heal.

-- Clean your incision with mild soapy water. - ✓ Gently pat the area dry. - ✓ Take pain medication as needed. - ✓ Tell your surgeon if you have any signs of infection.
-These include swelling, redness, warmth over the incision, and/or discharge (liquid oozing) out from the incision.
+- ✓ Clean your incision with mild soapy water. - ✓ Gently pat the area dry. - ✓ Take pain medication as needed. - ✓ Tell your surgeon if you have any signs of infection.
+These include swelling, redness, warmth over the incision area, and/or discharge (liquid oozing) out from the incision.
 Do not ignore these signs. - Do not soak in a tub.
 This may slow down healing.
-Take shower only. - Do not go in a hot tub or swimming pool until the skin has completely healed over your incision and where your drain was. - Do not rub over the incision until is it completely healed.
+Take showers only. - Do not go in a hot tub or swimming pool until the skin has completely healed over your incision and where your drains were. - Do not rub over the incision until it is completely healed.